jimz011/homekit-infused/docs/configuration.md

     type: room
     show_in_navbar: true
     show_in_favorites: true
-    custom_cards:
 ```

-*Note: when `custom_cards:` is defined you MUST create a folder with the same name as the object in `/hki-user/views/`.
-From the example above this would be `/hki-user/views/kitchen/`.
-Please read [this](custom_views.md) for more information on how to use this.
+*Note: HKI can take any card available to Home Assistant, even if it is not included in the HKI addons.
+You must use the `custom:` addon to do this.
+You can find more information on this [here](addons-v4/custom.md), you can also find this information when visiting the addons list.

 ### Setting up device counters
 For the header sensors to work properly we need to setup some groups from which HKI can count devices from.
 Open `/hki-user/device_counters.yaml` and add all your known entities to their corresponding groups.
 We can re-use these entities again in buttons or in custom-cards, for more information [click here](addons-v4/device-counters.md).